A Pathway to Healing through Cannabis Health Equity

-Economic Equity: The assuredness of 1) economic reciprocity, 2) access to opportunities and services that secure and grow economic resources such as income, savings, assets, and capital, and 3) possessing personal and collective agency over the flow of economic resources through a household or community.
+Economic Equity: The assuredness of 1) economic reciprocity and 2) fair access to opportunities and services that a) secure and grow economic resources such as income, savings, assets, and capital, and b) bring personal and collective agency over the flow of economic resources through a household or community.

-Environmental Equity: The assuredness of access to and maintenance of 1) clean air, water, land, and soil, 2) clean, natural, and safe outdoor spaces, 3) clean and safe indoor spaces, and 4) clean, safe, and consistent housing options.
+Environmental Equity: The assuredness of access to and maintenance of 1) clean air, water, land, soil, and food 2) clean, natural, and safe outdoor spaces, 3) clean and safe indoor spaces, and 4) clean, safe, and consistent housing options.

 Human Equity: The assuredness of access to experiences, opportunities, and resources that optimize 1) an individual’s knowledge, skills, ability, capability, adaptability, introspection, empathy, enlightenment, self-regard, and self-actualization, and 2) their physical, mental, and spiritual fitness.

-Social Equity: Fairness in policy, regulation, and in the distribution of social resources and services to ensure that policy and societal infrastructures 1) assure economic, environmental, and human equity, 2) demonstrate cultural respect and preservation, and 3) facilitate the social belonging, cooperation, cohesion, trust, participation, protection, and productivity of all people.
+Social Equity: The assuredness of fairness in policy, regulation, and in the distribution of social resources and services to ensure that policy, social constructs, and institutional practices 1) assure economic, environmental, and human equity, 2) demonstrate cultural respect and preservation, and 3) facilitate the social belonging, cooperation, cohesion, trust, participation, protection, and productivity of all people.

 Cannabis Health Equity